-I got into baking when I was a teeny tiny little boy.
-It was one of those things that most families do, they bake.
-It doesn’t depend upon the weather, so my mum and my sisters and I would all get together in the kitchen on rainy weekends.
-I think that became a very comforting thing for me.
-So when I became a perpetually stressed out student, it meant that I could find solace in baking.
-I’d bake and make myself feel better.
-And then I realised I was lousy at anything else except for baking, so I thought I’ll be a baker.
+I got into baking when I was a teeny, tiny little boy – it was one of those things that most families do, they bake.
+It’s a cheap thing to do and it doesn’t depend upon the weather, so me, my mum and my sisters would all be together in the kitchen on rainy weekends, and I think that became very comforting for me.
+So, then went I went through life and became, y’ know, a perpetually stressed out student, it meant that I could find solace in baking.
+I’d bake and make myself feel better and happy.
+So, I decided to be a baker.

-How do you find inspiration for your recipes and what you bake?
+How do you find your inspiration for your recipes and what you bake?

-I eat out a lot, I buy a lot of other people’s baking in food markets and things, I read a lot around the subject.
-I always say you are standing on the shoulders of giants so you can’t really come up with an idea completely by yourself but what you can do is combine what you’ve tried, flavour combinations, and put them into something else.
-Baking, really, is exhausted.
-There’s really only so much that can come from the baking industry so it’s a case of reinventing the wheel.
-Which is good because you know you can rely on the tradition that works as well as the more modern evolutionary flavour combinations.
+The inspiration for my recipes really comes from… I eat out a lot.
+I buy a lot of other people’s baking in food markets and I read a lot around the subject.
+I always say you are standing on the shoulders of giants, so you can’t really come up with an idea completely yourself.
+But, what you can do is try combinations of what you’ve tried - flavour combinations - and put them into something else.
+Baking really is exhausted – there’s really only so much that can come from the baking industry, so it’s a case of reinventing the wheel.
+Which is good because then you know you can rely on the tradition that works, as well as the more modern evolutionary flavour combinations.

 What’s your best baking tip?

-So will you be offering classes at the school?
+So will you do classes at the school?

 It’s nice that you’re doing it near your home, rather than London.